openaire/guidelines-literature-repositories/docs/field_publicationdate.rst

 **One date field – Date of Publication:**

 Often repository systems have more then one date fields that serve different purposes.
-Date of creation, publication, modified, promotion, etc. Unqualified DC is unable to express all these dates, and for the end-user perspective it is confusing to receive more dates from the service provider.
-The service provider should make a choice what date- field to pick.
-Preferably in the end-users perspective the most logical and meaningful date will be the date of publication.
-To reduce the ambiguity of having a number of date fields without qualifiers, we recommend to reduce the number of fields and present the most meaningful date to the service provider.
-In most cases this is the date of the publication.
-In other cases this is the date of promotion of a PhD degree.
+Date of creation, publication, modified, promotion, etc. Preferably in the end-users perspective the most logical and meaningful date will be the date of publication.

 **No date of publication available:**